-We’re introducing a brand new HundrED Youth Ambassador program, inviting young people to raise their voices for education change.
+Our HundrED Youth Ambassador Program invites young people to raise their voices for education change.
 And if you want to join us in creating this global movement for change, quite simply – you rock!

 The Youth Ambassador program is all about valuing, respecting, and listening to the next generation of education changemakers.
 Our main priority is your safety and wellbeing.
 That’s why we’ve put together this online safety policy for all young people involved with HundrED.

 You might already be familiar with a lot of these tips, but please read them carefully.
 Contact us if you have any questions, or to request our full safeguarding policy.

 To stay safe as a HundrED Youth Ambassador, ask yourself these 10 questions....

 Do I have permission from a parent or guardian?

 If you are under 18 years old, you’ll need to have permission to be a HundrED Youth Ambassador.
 We will ask for parental consent when you sign up to the program.